Parks and Recreation

 Castle Rock is known for its small-town charm, family-friendly community events and abundant parks, open space and trails.
 Established in 1977, the Parks and Recreation Department served a population of merely 2,000.
 Through robust community planning, nearly 65,000 residents now enjoy 87 miles of trails, 50 well-planned parks - including the reimagined Festival Park - and more than 6,000 acres of open space that define the region’s most prominent features.

-The Department’s operating annual capital budget is approximately $18 million.
+The annual operating and capital budget for the department is approximately $18 million.
 Staff consists of 55 full-time employees and nearly 500 seasonal employees.
-In addition to parks, open space and trails, the Department manages a robust volunteer program, two full-service recreation facilities, a maintenance service center, a championship golf course, a state-licensed preschool, inline hockey and tennis courts, a disc-golf course, natural and synthetic-turf athletic fields, indoor and outdoor pools and three splash pads.
+In addition to parks, open space and trails, the department manages a robust volunteer program, two full-service recreation facilities, a maintenance service center, a championship golf course, a state-licensed preschool, inline hockey and tennis courts, a disc-golf course, natural and synthetic-turf athletic fields, indoor and outdoor pools and three splash pads.
 Beginning last fall, residents are now able to enjoy the reimagined Festival Park at the heart of Downtown Castle Rock.

 The Parks and Recreation Commission typically meets the third Wednesday of each month at 5 p.m. at the Millhouse at Philip S. Miller Park, 1381 W. Plum Creek Parkway.